 Budgeting & Nutrition Made Easier

-While many people are getting more involved in choosing better food sources and looking after their nutrition, it can still be pretty intimidating, especially when the choice in supermarkets is so varied and dependant on your budget.
+While many people are getting more involved in choosing better food sources and looking after their nutrition, it can still be pretty intimidating, especially when the choice in supermarkets is so varied and dependent on your budget.
 Growing your own vegetables and fruits is a great way to cut down on food costs – and you will know exactly where your food came from and what was used to nurture it.
 Give it a go – try growing your own tomatoes, cucumbers, salads and aubergines.
-There is a lot of choices, so find what works best for you and your garden.
+There are a lot of choices, so find what works best for you and your garden.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.